Olive leaf extract is exactly what it sounds like: a concentrated supplement derived from the leaf of the olive plant.

 Reducing stress, getting a calmer and happier mind, and reducing the symptoms of stress is another popular usage for olive leaf extract, but the evidence is weak.

 It started with this 2013 oleuropein study.
 15 rats were fed 10.3mg of oleuropein, AKA an easily obtainable standardised extract dosage.
-After 4 weeks, many hormonal effects were observed; a 250% increase in testosterone, and best for acne, a big decrease in corticosterone, the precursor to the stress hormone cortisol.
+After 4 weeks, a 250% increase in testosterone occurred, and best for acne, a big decrease in corticosterone, the precursor to the stress hormone cortisol.

-The flipside was an earlier study conducted on the whole olive leaf extract.
-The three doses were equivalent to 20, 50, and 100mg of oleuropein.
-14 days of supplementation led to a significant increase in the amount of adrenocorticotropic hormone (ACTH) and cortisol in the bloodstream.
+The flipside was an earlier study on three doses of olive leaf extract equivalent to 20, 50, and 100mg of oleuropein.
+14 days of supplementation significant increased the amount of adrenocorticotropic hormone (ACTH) and cortisol in the bloodstream.
 ACTH is a hormone signaller released by the adrenal glands which promotes the release of cortisol.
 Cortisol itself is the main stress hormone, responsible for both the anxiety and racing thoughts and the physical symptoms like acne.

 The two studies completely contradict each other.
-The most likely possibility is that the calmness of oleuropein was outweighed by the anxiety of another compound in olive leaves.
+The calmness of oleuropein was mostly likely outweighed by the anxiety of another compound in olive leaves.
 The insane testosterone increase also suggests that the first study was a freak occurrence.
 For stress and acne, olive leaf extract is interesting, but I cannot recommend it.

 Insulin, glucose and oily skin